codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of these names was an actual codename for a cancelled Microsoft project?
+Which of these people was NOT a founder of Apple Inc?
- 1. Neptune
+ 1. Steve Jobs
- 2. Saturn
+ 2. Ronald Wayne
- 3. Pollux
+ 3. Jonathan Ive
- 4. Enceladus
+ 4. Steve Wozniak

 <details>
   <summary>Answer</summary>
-  Neptune
+  Jonathan Ive
 </details>